raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_3.md

 Skyfield, the successor to PyEphem, is an astronomy package that computes the positions of stars, planets, and satellites in orbit around the Earth.

-In [*Finding the location of the ISS*](4), you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth.
+In [*Finding the location of the ISS*](4), you can find out how to use Skyfield to obtain the position of the International Space Station above the Earth and how to determine whether the ISS is sunlit.

 #### Documentation